 Other teachers weren’t as communicative about what their classes were working on.
 I had a copy of each grade level book that I shared with the other language assistant, and these became my saving grace.
 I would keep myself updated on what lesson each class was on, read through materials in the book, and develop quick activities and games based around them.
 This had its challenges: one teacher in particular would spend months longer than the others on lessons and wanted me to only be working on grammar with his students.
 I could only make the present perfect tense interesting in so many ways!
 I would start each new lesson in his class with a PowerPoint explaining the concept.
 Then, the next few weeks would focus on exercises.
 Once they got the hang of this, I would give them small writing and speaking assignments that incorporated the grammar topic.”

-Did you work at a bilingual school or not?
-What did that mean to you?
+What did working at a non-bilingual school mean to you?
 What did that mean according to the Community of Madrid?”